node-saml/passport-saml/README.md

 Passport-SAML has built in support for SLO including
 * Signature validation
 * IdP initiated and SP initiated logouts
+* Decryption of encrypted name identifiers in IdP initiated logout
 * `Redirect` and `POST` SAML Protocol Bindings